goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   ```JS
   mapKeys(streams, 'id')
   ```
-- The string of ID tells `lodash` that everyone of objects inside of the original array use a key taken from the id property of each one.
+- The string of ID tells `lodash` that every one of objects inside of the original array use a key taken from the id property of each one.
 - (the data we get from the API is form of an array that objects are in it.)
 - Essentially what we are going to do with `mapKeys(streams, 'id')` is
   - Create a new object